The 9 Best Careers for a Highly Sensitive Person

 But a highly sensitive person (HSP) has a finely tuned nervous system, and this kind of sensitivity is just who they are.
 It can even be a strength, helping them to empathize with others, be aware of subtleties in their environment, and pick up on subtle cues that others miss.
 HSPs are often kind, creative, intuitive, and original.

-Their ingrained sensitivity can also make life – and work – challenging, because the everyday sights, sounds, smells and emotions that other people can partly tune out often feel blaring, overwhelming, even physically painful to an HSP.
+Their ingrained sensitivity can also make life – and work – challenging, because the everyday sights, sounds, smells and emotions that other people can partly tune out often feel blaring, overwhelming, and even physically painful to an HSP.

 For a highly sensitive person, finding the best career involves a two-pronged approach: